Home Buyer's Checklist

 Searching for a home buying checklist online can be annoying because so many of those websites are not written by veteran agents with decades of experience.
 They are often just a compilation of ideas put together by a writer or journalist.
 Not real world and not always practical.
-As a full-time Realtor, I help to guide buyers down the path of homeownership in a logical fashion.
-Below is my personal home buying checklist:
+Below is a home buying checklist put together by a full-time real estate professional.

 First and foremost, a good real estate agent can answer all of your questions and point you in the right direction.
 Even if you are not ready to buy for a while, an agent's advice will be invaluable.
 Avoid early disappointment.
 You cannot begin the process of determining a sales price until you get prequalified, nor look at homes until you know how much home you can buy, all of which an agent can assist.
 Here are some tips to get you started:

 - Most buyers work with the first agent they run into or a close family friend.
 You can find an experienced professional who will listen to you, conduct herself ethically, and knows your market well through referrals, open houses and other recommendations.

 - Study the rules for working with a real estate agent to make sure the entire process moves smoothly for you.

 Lenders come in all types.
 Some make only certain types of loans.
 Others have a broader ability to match a loan to specific needs.
 Don't automatically assume that the place where you maintain a checking account is the best place to get a loan.
 Ask your real estate agent for a referral.
 Agents know which lenders perform and which do not.
 This checklist will help you find the best loan:

 - Get a free credit report from the only reputable place online to obtain such a report.
 Don't bother paying to get a FICO score because your lender will use a different service.

 - Just because you like a lender's website is no reason to get a loan from that lender.
 First study the various places to get a mortgage loan.